-I was on the Melissa Harris-Perry show today, speaking about GMOs.
-You can see the video at the show's website or embedded below.
+This page started as a followup to an appearance I made on NBC’s Melissa Harris-Perry show in April of 2013, speaking about GMOs.
+You can see the video at the show’s website or embedded below.

 First, a statement on my interests: I have no relationship whatsoever with Monsanto or any other ag or biotech company.
 I hold no Monsanto stock.
 I get no money from them.
 Nothing of the sort.
 My only interest is in advancing public knowledge of a technology that’s widely misunderstood and which, when well-managed, can benefit both humanity and the planet.
 All the research I presented was research I did when writing my book on innovating to save the planet, The Infinite Resource: The Power of Ideas on a Finite Planet.